 Pure Raw Honey

-Most people have heard about the benefits of eating honey, but you probably don't know what raw honey actually is.
+Most people have heard about the benefits of eating raw honey, but you probably don't know what raw honey actually is.

 So, What is pure raw honey?
 What does it mean on the honey jar labels?
 We'll help you to learn the basics of honey labeling so that you can easily find a great product.